docpad-archive/documentation/FAQ.md

 ### Help!
 I get the error: `Cannot find module 'buildr'`

-Run `npm install -g buildr; npm install buildr` and that'll fix it.
+Run `npm install buildr` and that'll fix it.
 This is because the skeleton you're currently running utilises the buildr plugin, as such we need to have buildr installed.

 ### Help!
 The growl notifications aren't displaying?